CommunityToolkit/WindowsCommunityToolkit/contributing.md

 Once merged, you can get a pre-release package of the toolkit by adding this [Nuget repo](https://ci.appveyor.com/nuget/uwpcommunitytoolkit-dev) to your Visual Studio.

+## Pull requests for XAML controls
+Pull Requests on XAML controls will be subject to the following rules:
+ * Your control must be usable and efficient with keyboard only
+  * Tab order must be logical
+  * Focused controls must be visible
+  * Action must be triggered when hitting Enter key
+ * Do not use custom colors but instead rely on theme colors so high contrasts themes can be used with your control
+ * Add AutomationProperties.Name on all controls to define what the controls purpose (Name is minimum, but there are some other things too that can really help the screen reader).
+  * Don't use the same Name on two different elements unless they have different control types
+ * Use Narrator Dev mode to test the screen reader experience (Launch Narrator [WinKey+Enter], then CTRL+F12).
+Is the information sufficient, meaningful and helps the user navigate and understand your control

+You can find more information about these topics [here:](https://blogs.msdn.microsoft.com/winuiautomation/2015/07/14/building-accessible-windows-universal-apps-introduction)

+This is to help as part of our effort to build an accessible toolkit

 ## General rules

 * DO NOT require that users perform any extensive initialization before they can start programming basic scenarios.